-1. In this Act. unless the context indicates otherwise-

-- (i) "Cabinet" means the Cabinet referred to in section 91(1) of the Constitution; 5 (ii) - (ii) "Cabinet member" includes the President: (iii) - (iii) "code of ethics" means the code of ethics contemplated in section 2: (i) - (iv) "Executive Council" means a provincial Executive Council contemplated in section 132 of the Constitution; (vii) - (v) "government", in relation to---- - (a) a Cabinet member or Deputy Minister. means the national government; and - (b) an MEC, means the provincial government of which that MEC is a member; (vi) - (vi) "MEC" means a member of an Executive Council. and includes the Premier;(iv) - (vii) "Public Protector" means the Public Protector contemplated in section 181 of the Constitution. (v)

-Code of ethics

-2. (1) The President must, by proclamation in the Gazette, publish a code of ethics prescribing standards and rules aimed at promoting open, democratic and accountable government and with which Cabinet members, Deputy Ministers and MECS must comply in performing their official responsibilities.

-(2) The code of ethics must include provisions-

-- (a) requiring Cabinet members, Deputy Ministers and MECs- - (i) at all times to act in good faith and in the best interest of the government; and - (ii) to meet all the obligations imposed on them by law; and

-(b) prohibiting Cabinet members, Deputy Ministers and MECS from- 30 (i) undertaking any other paid work;

-- (ii) acting in a way that is inconsistent with their office; - (iii) exposing themselves to any situation involving the risk of a conflict between their official responsibilities and their private interests; - (iv) using their position or any information entrusted to them, to enrich 35 themselves or improperly benefit any other person; and - (v) acting in a way that may compromise the credibility or integrity of the government. - (3) The code of ethics may- - (a) require Cabinet members and Deputy Ministers to disclose to an official in the 40 office of the President designated for this purpose, and MECS to disclose to an official in the office of the Premier concerned designated for this purpose-
+1. In this Act, unless the context indicates otherwise- (i) "Cabinet" means the Cabinet referred to in section 91 (1) of the Constitution; (ii) 5 (ii) ' ' (iii) (iv) 10 (v) - 0 (1) (a) a Cabinet member or Deputy Minister, means the national government; (b) an MEC. means the provincial government of which that MEC is a member; (vi) 15 (vi) "MEC" means a member of an Executive Council. and includes the Premier; (iv) (vii) "Public Protector" means the Public Protector contemplated in section 181 of the Constitution. (v) Code of ethics 20 Gazette open, d The President must, after consultation with Parliament, by proclamation in the publish a code of ethics prescribing standards and rules aimed at promoting emocratic and accountable government and with which Cabinet members, Ministers and MECS must comply in performing their official responsibilities. he code of ethics must- 25 (a) include provisions requiring Cabinet members, Deputy Ministers and MECs- (i) at all times to act in good faith and in the best interest of good governance; and (ii) to meet all the obligations imposed on them by law; and 30 (b) include provisions prohibiting Cabinet members, Deputy Ministers and MECS from- (i) undertaking any other paid work; (ii) acting in a way that is inconsistent with their office; (iii) exposing themselves to any situation involving the risk of a conflict between their official responsibilities and their private interests; 35 (iv) using their position or any information entrusted to them, to enrich themselves or improperly benefit any other person; and (v) acting in a way that may compromise the credibility or integrity of their office or of the government.
+40

-(i) all their financial interests when assuming office; and

-- (ii) any financial interests acquired after their assumption of office, including any gifts, hospitality and other benefits of a material nature received by them or by such persons having a family or other relationship with them as may be determined in the code of ethics; and - (b) prescribe any matter that may be necessary for the effective implementation of 5 the code of ethics.
+- (c) require Cabinet members and Deputy Ministers to disclose to an official in the office of the President designated for this purpose, and MECS to disclose to an official in the office of the Premier concerned designated for this purpose- - (i) all their financial interests when assuming office: and - (ii) any financial interests acquired after their assumption of office, including 5 any gifts. sponsored foreign travel. pensions. hospitality and other benefits of a material nature received by them or by such persons having a family or other relationship with them as may be determined in the code of ethics: and - (d) prescribe that the financial interests to be disclosed in terms of paragraph (c) 10 must at least include the information, and be under the same conditions of public access thereto, as is required by members of the National Assembly as determined by that House from time to time, but may prescribe the disclosure of additional information. - (3) The code of ethics may prescribe any matter that may be necessary for the 15 effective implementation of the code of ethics.